English is all around us and in a vast variety of forms.

 In the second year of the course, you will undertake your own creative writing.
 You will also complete a piece of coursework (3,000 words) which will require you to investigate a language issue of your choice.

+Please click here for a course leaflet.
 If you would like further information about this subject please contact the Head of English at A-level, Mr T Hardwick at:

 Queens Road West

 F 01254 355 215